Algeria cancels France 24's operating licence

-Category: World Hits: 1The move was due to the satellite news channel's "clear and repeated hostility towards our country and its institutions", the ministry and government spokesman Ammar Belhimer said, in quotes carried by Algeria’s state news agency APS.
+Category: World Hits: 4The move was due to the satellite news channel's "clear and repeated hostility towards our country and its institutions", the ministry and government spokesman Ammar Belhimer said, in quotes carried by Algeria’s state news agency APS.
 FRANCE 24 said in a statement that it was “surprised not to have received any explanation” for the move, stressing that “we cover Algerian news transparently, independently and honestly, as we do with all countries we cover”.

 Read more https://www.france24.com/en/africa/20210613-algeria-cancels-france-24-s-operating-licence